nikl881/food-delivery-app/README.md

 ## Sushi Delivery Express

-This is the readme file for the online CookBook milestone project of Code Institute.<br/>
+The Sushi Delivery Express project is a 'take-away' webapp to select and order Sushi dishes.
+The general purpose of this website is the fooddelivery function.
-The main purpose of this website is to show recipes in a so-called 'online cookbook'.<br/> The chosen design and (layout)style is a blog-like cookbook of specific dishes from the Italian kitchen.<br/>
+The chosen design and layoutstyle is a typical asian order delivery webapp with a clear function and usability.
-This data-driven website is dynamic in nature, this means that the user of the website can add, update, edit and remove recipes in accordance with the CRUD principles.<br/>
+This data-driven website is dynamic in nature, this means that the user of the website can create an account, update account settings, order en checkout using the cart function.<br/>
-The user also can filter recipes based on the following criterea: Dish type, Author, Cuisine Region, Likes, Allergens, Difficulty and Cooking time.
-It is possible to group and summarise the recipes on the site, based on their attributes as mentioned above.
+The user also can search dishes from the order page.
 The website is fitted for mobile, tablet and desktop (fully responsive).

-Niels de Klerk (April, 2019)
+Niels de Klerk (May, 2019)

 ## UX perspective